oisinmaher/rust-discord-checker/README.md

 Uses https://github.com/dolfies/discord.py-self

-Why make this?
+Why make this? <br>
-It was just a fun project to see which servers have the most complaints of cheaters.
-It's not very accurate as there are many factors that can affect a persons desicion to complain about a cheater in the discord besides active admins
+It was just a fun project to see which servers have the most complaints of cheaters. <br> It's not very accurate as there are many factors that can affect a persons desicion to complain about a cheater in the discord besides active admins